IDIR2626/TipApp/README.md

 - Instantly view total amount per person
 - Clean and intuitive UI design

-## Screenshots

-Include screenshots here to visually demonstrate the app's functionality.

 ## Getting Started

 To get started with the Tip Calculator App, follow these steps: